Rotation numbers of perturbations of smooth dynamics: Abstract

 \section{Abstract}

-The small perturbations of a linear cocycle have a relative rotation number associated to each pair formed of an invariant measure of the base dynamics and a $2$-dimensional bundle of the finest dominated splitting (provided that some orientation is preserved).
-The properties of that relative rotation number allow some small steps towards dichotomies between complex eigenvalues and dominated splittings in higher dimensions and higher regularity.
+We show how the small perturbations of a linear cocycle have a relative rotation number associated with an invariant measure of the base dynamics an with a $2$-dimensional bundle of the finest dominated splitting (provided that some orientation is preserved).
+Likewise small perturbations of diffeomorphisms have a relative rotation number associated with an invariant measure supported in a hyperbolic set and with a $2$-dimensional bundle as above.

+The properties of that relative rotation number allow some steps towards dichotomies between complex eigenvalues and dominated splittings in higher dimensions and higher regularity.
+We also prove that generic smooth linear cocycles above a full-shift (and actually above infinite factors of transitive subshift of finite type) admit a periodic point with simple Lyapunov spectrum.